Headache And Migraine

 The causes of headaches are almost too numerous to mention.
 Causes may include, to name a few;

-- Hormonal imbalances such as PMS, peri-menopause, side effects of OCP or HRT
+- Hormonal imbalances such as Premenstrual Syndrome, peri-menopause or side effects of the Oral Contraceptive Pill or Hormone Replacement Therapy

 - Liver dysfunction